-Magee's English program provides students with the opportunities to develop a solid foundation in their study of English language and literature.
-Not only does the program encourage enjoyment and appreciation of language and literature, but it affords students the opportunities to acquire the tools, techniques, and strategies which will enable them to convey their understanding of what they hear, read, and see and to express their ideas, thoughts, and feelings clearly and coherently.
+Magee's English program provides students with opportunities to develop a solid foundation in their study of English language and literature.
+The program encourages enjoyment and appreciation of language and literature, while also affording students opportunities to acquire the tools, techniques, and strategies which will enable them to convey their understanding of what they hear, read, and see and to express their ideas, thoughts, and feelings clearly and coherently.